Birth Control in Canada: Cost, pills, implants, side effects, coverage

 How to get birth control pills in Alberta?

 The procedure for getting birth control pills in Alberta is similar to other provinces.
-You’ll need to get a prescription, either from your doctor or a walk-in clinic or a sexual health clinic.
+You’ll need to get a prescription, either from your doctor, a walk-in clinic or a sexual health clinic.
 With your prescription, go to any pharmacy, and they will be able to fill your order.
 For most people, birth control pills will not be covered by a provincial health plan.

 Good to know